Dense bidisperse suspensions under non-homogenous shear: Results

-To highlight the origin of the relative viscosity reduction, we show in \cref{fig:AmSnap,fig:WnSnap} the instantaneous snapshots of the suspensions studied at statistically steady-state.
-In particular, the two figures are organised in a $5\times 2$ (or $6\times 2$) matrix as follows: from left to right, the amplitude (or the wavenumber) increases, from $A=0$ ($n=0$) to $A=40$ ($n=16$); in the top row, the distribution of the larger dispersed phase is shown while, in the bottom row, the location of the smaller dispersed phase is displayed.
-The two figures qualitatively show the effect of the sinusoidal disturbance on the suspension: the large particles tend to separate from the small ones, forming parallel layers normal to the shearwise (i.e.\ $y$) direction.
-The number of layers of large particles seem to be correlated with the wavenumber of the disturbance, while the role of the amplitude appears to be related to a threshold that activates the demixing of the phases, as previously postulated from the mean values of the relative viscosities (i.e.,\ \cref{fig:etaStat}).
+To highlight the origin of the relative viscosity reduction, we show in \cref{fig:AmSnap}, panels \textbf{a} and \textbf{b}, the instantaneous snapshots of the suspensions studied when a statistically steady-state is reached.
+In particular, the two panels are organised in a $5\times 2$ (or $6\times 2$) matrix as follows: from left to right, the amplitude (or the wavenumber) increases, from $A=0$ ($n=0$) to $A=40$ ($n=16$); in the top row, the distribution of the larger dispersed phase is shown while, in the bottom row, the location of the smaller dispersed phase is displayed.
+The two panels qualitatively show the effect of the sinusoidal disturbance on the suspension: the large particles tend to separate from the small ones, forming parallel layers normal to the shearwise (i.e.\ $y$) direction.
+The number of layers of large particles seem to be correlated with the wavenumber of the disturbance, while the role of the amplitude appears to be related to a threshold that activates the demixing of the phases, as previously postulated from the mean values of the relative viscosity (i.e.,\ \cref{fig:etaStat}).